Daycare Child Abuse Cases

 If you have noticed these and/or other warning signs, it is advisable to contact an attorney who will make sure you and your child’s rights are protected.

 Choosing a Daycare Provider

 For many parents, a perfect world would mean staying home with their young children while still having financial stability.
-Realistically, parents have to work even harder and put in longer hours to afford the steep prices of child care.
+Realistically, parents have to work even harder and put in long hours to afford the steep prices of child care.

 Child care is essential for many working families, especially for children of preschool age or younger and statistics reflect the need and popularity of using child care for young children.
-In the most recent United States Census Bureau report from 2011, 32.7 million children were in regular child care arrangement while parents worked or participated in other activities outside of the home.
+In the most recent United States Census Bureau report from 2011, 32.7 million children were in regular child care arrangements while parents worked or participated in other activities outside of the home.

 When parents choose a daycare facility, whether big or small, they base their decisions on convenience, cost, reputation, and above all, a place they can trust.
 Unfortunately, some daycare facilities are not as trusting or caring as they initially appear to be.